qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/authentication.rst

 connections instead of integrating with :class:`QgsNetworkAccessManager <qgis.core.QgsNetworkAccessManager>` and its related Authentication Infrastructure integration.

-To facilitate this integration an helper python function has been created called ``NetworkAccessManager``.
+To facilitate this integration a helper Python function has been created called ``NetworkAccessManager``.
 Its code can be found `here
 <https://github.com/rduivenvoorde/pdokservicesplugin/blob/master/networkaccessmanager.py>`_.